 Also, keep in mind, this appraisal is not for you.
 It is not to protect your interest in this property.
 It’s for the lender and the VA.

 I recommend you do a separate home inspection at your expense to identify all issues with the property you might not be aware of.
 I do this on all my properties.
 This person is paid by you and is looking out for your interests.
 That matters.

 You should tell them what types of things concern you the most.
 I’m always most concerned about hidden water damage, foundation issues, and add-on rooms that were done poorly.

 Should You Invest with a VA Loan?

-It’s nice to know you can invest with a VA loan.
+It’s nice to know you can invest in rental properties with a VA loan.
 That doesn’t necessarily mean you should.